Chadius/terosDesignNotes/characters/playable/teros.md

 As Teros wore the mask and began to realize he was the mask, the Impostor Syndrome sank in.

 #### Internal
+Teros fears rejection for being an impostor.
+He will do all he can to hide his identity as a clone.

+- Skips parties and social events so he can spend time in solitude rather than risk exposing himself
+- Hide his low power level and claim he was caught off guard/spells weren't ready/he's still recovering from the year-long sojourn
+- When speaking to someone close to the original Teros, he withdraws in shame, knowing his presence must be insulting to them.
+- Often wonders "What would Teros do?" so he doesn't arouse suspicion.
+Since he doesn't fully know what

 He does things because his original personality did what was right, but ALSO because he wanted to earn their approval.
 Getting ousted for identity frightened him.